kili1011/todo-app/README.md

 ```

 ### Environment Variables
-The app is configured by env variables that are stores in the config.sh.
+The app is configured by env variables that are stored in the config.sh.
 ```bash
 . config.sh
 ```

 ### Setup the database

-Setup a new Postgres database with
+Setup a new Postgres database.
+You need to have Postgres and psql installed.

 ```bash
 createdb todoapp && psql -d todoapp -f todoapp.sql